-There are only seven counties in North Carolina which direct some or all of their occupancy tax revenue into a general fund to be expended on any unspecified "lawful public purpose," as mandated by their local legislation: Ashe, Cleveland, Davie, Durham, Hertford, Hyde, and Lee.
-(This is different from occupancy tax revenue specifically dedicated to the development and operation of civic centers, convention facilities, arenas, and other traditional "tourism-related" venues.)
+There are only seven counties in North Carolina which direct some or all of their occupancy tax revenue into a general fund to be expended on any unspecified "lawful public purpose," as mandated by their specific legislation: Ashe, Cleveland, Davie, Durham, Hertford, Hyde, and Lee.
+(This is distinct from occupancy tax revenue dedicated to the development and operation of civic centers, convention facilities, arenas, and other traditional "tourism-related" venues which may be owned and operated by a city or county government.)

-There are two towns that collect their own occupancy tax and are legislatively enabled to direct money into the general fund for any public purpose-Claremont (Catawba County) and Columbus (Polk County).
-In addition to destination promotion, Caldwell County's occupancy tax legislation also provides for the funding of initiatives to promote "economic and industrial growth in the county."
-The legislation for all of these counties and towns predates the House of Representatives occupancy tax guidelines first adopted in 1997.
+There are also two towns that collect occupancy tax and are legislatively enabled to direct money into their general funds for any public purpose-Claremont (Catawba County) and Columbus (Polk County).

+In addition to destination promotion, Caldwell County's occupancy tax legislation has languate which provides for the funding of initiatives to promote "economic and industrial growth in the county."
+The legislation for all of these counties and towns predates the House of Representatives occupancy tax guidelines adopted in 1997.

-The language in Orange County's and Chapel Hill's occupancy tax legislation is also not specific and can be read as allowing spending on non-tourism functions: "The Town Council of the Town of Chapel Hill shall decide on the allocation of the revenues collected from this tax annually during its budgeting process with particular consideration given to providing funding for visitor information services and support for cultural events, and not less than ten percent [10%] of the annual revenues shall be used for those purposes.
+The language in Orange County's and Chapel Hill's occupancy tax legislation is also not specific and could be read as allowing spending on non-tourism activities:

+"The Town Council of the Town of Chapel Hill shall decide on the allocation of the revenues collected from this tax annually during its budgeting process with particular consideration given to providing funding for visitor information services and support for cultural events, and not less than ten percent [10%] of the annual revenues shall be used for those purposes.